PlantBasedTendies/LangChainApps/README.md

 ### :rofl: **joke.py**:
 A CLI python script which:
-- Leverages an Open Source local LLM*, therefore no OpenAI API Key is necessary, and thus no cost
+- Leverages an Open Source local LLM*, therefore no OpenAI API Key is necessary (thus no cost)
 - Produces custom jokes on the fly \
   \
   *7B parameter LLM is recommended for this type of exercise.